-No matter how good a writer you think you are, you would still have made a ton of mistakes in your manuscript.
-From glaring grammar errors to violations of minute writing rules, there will always be corrections to be made—which you somehow mysteriously missed when rereading your manuscript.
-This is where copyeditors and proofreaders come in, although there are significant differences between the work they do.
+No matter how good a writer you think you are, there will always be some mistakes in your manuscript.
+From glaring grammar errors to the smallest overlooked writing rule, there will always be corrections to be made.
+This is where the work of copyeditors and proofreaders come in – both with significant differences in the work they do for you.

 What is Copyediting?